RUEEE/th19p2vp/README.md

 Install DirectX SDK, and add the SDK's path to VS include path and library path, then you can compile the patch.

+If you want to change whether to use THCrap, then go to THCrap.h and remove/set the THCrap define.

 ## Installation

 The patch is **NOT** compatible with steam version.
 You can replace the steam version th19.exe with the th19.exe given in the release's zip file(it's CD version).